diero-hl/troute-docs/troute-token.md

 $TROUTE holders can stake their tokens to earn a proportional share of protocol routing fees.
 Staking is non-custodial and can be unwound at any time.

-The staking model is simple — the more the protocol is used, the more stakers earn.
+The staking model is simple: the more the protocol is used, the more stakers earn.
 There are no artificial emission schedules or inflationary rewards.
 Yield comes entirely from real protocol revenue.

 **Governance**